arnaudnatal/research_code/Marriage/README.md

 ## Draft
   - 1. Dowry
+    - i. absolut and relative amount
+    - ii. dowry and aspiration
   - 2. Other costs
   - 3. Burden of marriage debt
   - 4. Gift and profits for marriage